 Shrinking can cause you frustration when the garment no longer fits.
 Most manufacturers prefer to pre-shrink their fabric before sending it to the printer.
 Shrinkage is caused by heat from the dryer and hot washing during the printing.
 The standard rule is that if your garment is 100% cotton, always remember there is a real potential to shrinkage.

 To prevent this shrinkage of your printed garment tries to avoid hot wash or any heat involved methods with more than 30 degrees Celsius temperature.

 Pilling does not only affect clothes of poor quality because all fabrics are prone to pilling.
 The friction that comes from wearing and washing can also cause pilling.
 Such friction loosens the fabric by pulling fibers away.
 You will notice fibers in the form of fuzzy balls or pills on the surface of the cloth.

 You can use a handheld fabric shaver to eliminate pills, but the best way to prevent them is to wash garments inside out.

 Related article: How much does Screen Printing Cost

 Hard water contains minerals that can ruin screen-printed garments.
-These minerals will deposit in the fabric leading them into stiffen.
-Hard water also degrades the dye used in screen-printing and colors may start to fade.
-You can opt to buy a water softening system or soak the clothes in a mixture of white vinegar and water before washing.
+These minerals will deposit in the fabric leading them to stiffen.
+Hard water also degrades the dye used in screen printing and colors may start to fade.
+You can opt to buy a water softening system or fabric softener or soak the clothes in a mixture of white vinegar and water before washing.

 Prevention of potential laundry problems that may ruin printed garments is not a difficult thing to do.
-All you have to do is paying attention to details.
-Make sure you follow on these tips and maintain the quality of your shirt.
+All you have to do is pay attention to details.
+Make sure you follow these tips and maintain the quality of your shirt.

 The quality of the shirt will also affect the duration of the print and how it reacts to soap and water.
 The higher the quality of the fabric the longer the design will last.
 Before deciding to wash your cloth, ensure that you read the care label because of the important information on how to handle the material.